 < Previous Next >

-The framework comprises a suite of documents and other guidance including the council’s charging schedule for the Community Infrastructure Levy (CIL).
-The Framework is intended to primarily be an online resource, with relevant sections updated as and when required, rather than being a single, static 'document'.
+The framework comprises a suite of documents and other guidance including our charging schedule for the Community Infrastructure Levy (CIL).
+The framework is intended to primarily be an online resource, with relevant sections updated as and when required, rather than being a single, static 'document'.
 It replaced the Planning Obligations Supplementary Planning Document on 1 December 2014 when CIL came into effect.

 The National Planning Policy Framework (NPPF) advises that "Any additional development plan documents should only be used where clearly justified.
 SPDs should only be used where they can help applicants make successful planning applications or aid infrastructure delivery and should not be used to add unnecessarily to the financial burdens on development".
-The following guidance does not set out any additional policy requirements; rather it adds further definition to the adopted local plan and other statutory and non-statutory matters relating to developer contributions.
+The following guidance does not set out any additional policy requirements; rather it adds further definition to the adopted Local Plan and other statutory and non-statutory matters relating to developer contributions.

 < Previous Next >